 DIY Burlap flowers are a fun and easy way to add texture to your home decor, decorate gifts, and more.
-You can make a burlap flower bouquet or even use burlap flowers to decorate jars, flowerpots and so much more.
+You can make burlap flower DIY bouquets or even use DIY burlap flowers to decorate jars, flowerpots and so much more.
 The possibilities are endless!

 How to Make Burlap Flowers – Supplies List

-- Burlap Ribbon or Burlap Fabric (fabric creates a more rustic flower as you will have raw edges)
+- Burlap Ribbon or Burlap Fabric (fabric creates a more rustic flower with raw edges)

 - Hot Glue Gun or Fabric Glue (and a little more patience)